Kungsbacka/Grouper/README.md

 * Update configuration files to match your environment.
 You are strongly advised to encrypt all secrets (see [Encrypting secrets](#encrypting-secrets) below)
 * Build.
 There have been issues with using `win-x64` as runtime identifier.
 To avoid issues, use `win10-x64` when deploying to Windows Server.
 * Deploy to a website that is configured with Windows Authentication.
-If you want to use Exchange Online as a group store and a member source, you also have to install PowerShell 7 or later and the Exchange Online PowerShell module (ExchangeOnlineManagement).

 ### PowerShell module